 One of the first big Sonoma events in October is the harvest fair.
 This event offers the best of Sonoma County with award winning wines, beer, and locally produced food.
 For two days, there are dinners, a wine country marketplace, and several tasting and pairing options.

 The most popular is the Grand Harvest Tasting Pavilion.
 More than 100 wineries will be on hand serving up their Sonoma wines.
 You can also sample goodies from the winners of the Professional Wine, Food and Restaurant competitions.
 The Grand Harvest Tasting Pavilion is open all three days.

 One of the best outdoor Sonoma events in October is at Gundlach Bundschu.
-This Sonoma Valley winery has four outdoor concerts this October.
-This month's performers include Conor Oberst (10/7), Ty Segall & White Fence (10/11), and Lykke Li (10/18).
+This Sonoma Valley winery has one outdoor concert on 10/29.
+It will feature live music from Kevin Morby and Hamilton Leithauser.